-Net assets include all assets of GovGuam, except for fiduciary funds held for the benefit of others.
-It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt.

-For the year ended September 30, 2006, total net assets decreased by \$221.6 million or 345.7% from the prior year.
-This decrease was due in a large part to the recognition as current year expense two transactions that qualify as special items (cost of living allowance judgment and the earned income tax credit adjustment) totaling \$153.6 million.
-Without considering these two special items, net assets would have decreased by \$68 million.
+- Net assets include all assets of GovGuam, except for fiduciary funds held for the benefit of others.
+It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt. - For the year ended September 30, 2007, the total net assets deficit decreased by \$10.7 million or 6.8% from the prior year.
+This decrease in the deficit included the recognition as current year revenue a transaction that qualified as a special item (the downward adjustment of the earned income tax credit liability estimate) totaling \$17.2 million.
+Without considering this special item, the net assets deficit would have increased by \$6.5 million.